AdiRileyArtist/adirileyartist.github.io/current-projects.md

 <center><img src="/images/CharacterDesigns/FirstMateBubblehead.jpg" class="image" width="500px"></center>

-<p>Might change the fish inside Bubblehead's goldfish bowl to a puffer fish, so each time the fish get scared they inflate themselves and push his face against the side of the bowl, sticking him with dozens of spikes.</p>
+<p>I Might change the fish inside Bubblehead's goldfish bowl to a puffer fish, so each time the fish get scared they inflate themselves and push his face against the side of the bowl, sticking him with dozens of spikes.</p>

 <blockquote>
 <p>"GGGGuuuGGgggUUULLL!?!?!"</p>